 Explore French-influenced Cienfuegos and its cultural scene this afternoon before heading to the exclusive Punta Gorda neighborhood of the city and checking into Jagua Hotel overlooking the bay.
 Walk to Punta Gorda for a mojito before dinner tonight at the home of a local Cienfuegos entrepreneur and hospitality professional whose owner used to work for the state hotel Rancho Luna, and believed he could offer a superior experience.
 You be the judge.
 It’s worth noting that Punta Gorda is surrounded by water on both sides.
 The area has experienced coastal flooding during storm surges and other weather events.
 Your guide will explain Cuba’s forward-thining 100-year climate change plan called Tarea Vida.

 BB, LB, DB | (55 km/34.2 mi)

-Today our cycling will take us to the Cienfuegos Botanical Garden for a guided tour.
+Today our cycling will take us south to the mouth of the Cienfuegos Bay and Rancho Cristal for lunch and some time to enjoy to the pool or ocean.
+Optional kayak experience if weather permits.
+After lunch, visit the Cienfuegos Botanical Garden for a guided tour.
 Founded in 1901 by Edwin Atkins, it’s one of the oldest of its kind in Cuba.
 Plant enthusiasts, he and his wife began a garden in the back yard of their estate where tropical and rare species were imported and grown.
 Today it features over 2000 species and collections of orchids, palms, ficuses and bamboo.
-Continue inland towards the mountain lake/reservoir Hanabanilla for lunch in a spectacular evergreen rainforest setting.
-The reservoir, completed in 1963 in a sparsely-populated municipality, supplies a large part of the surrounding area with fresh water.

 Dinner at one of our favorite Cienfuegos paladars.